Caloboletus calopus: Description

 The attractively coloured stipe is typically yellow above to pink-red below, with a straw-coloured network (reticulation) near the top or over the upper half; occasionally the entire stipe is reddish.
 It measures 7–15 cm long by 2–5 cm thick, and is either fairly equal in width throughout, or thicker towards the base.
 Sometimes, the reddish stipe colour of mature mushrooms or harvested specimens that are a few days old disappears completely, and is replaced with ochre-brown tones.
 The pale yellow flesh stains blue when broken, the discolouration spreading out from the damaged area.
 Its smell can be strong, and has been likened to ink.
 The spore print is olive to olive-brown.
-Spores are smooth and elliptical, measuring 13–19 by 5–6 µm.
-The basidia (spore-bearing cells) are club-shaped, four-spored, and measure 30–38 by 9–12 µm.
-The cystidia are club-shaped to spindle-shaped, hyaline, and measure 25–40 by 10–15 µm.
+The spores are smooth and elliptical, measuring 13–19 by 5–6 μm.
+The basidia (spore-bearing cells) are club-shaped, four-spored, and measure 30–38 by 9–12 μm.
+The cystidia are club-shaped to spindle-shaped, hyaline, and measure 25–40 by 10–15 μm.

 Variety frustosus is morphologically similar to the main type, but its cap becomes areolate (marked out into small areas by cracks and crevices) in maturity.
-Its spores are slightly smaller too, measuring 11–15 by 4–5.5 µm.
+Its spores are slightly smaller too, measuring 11–15 by 4–5.5 μm.
 In the European form ereticulatus, the reticulations on the upper stipe are replaced with fine reddish granules, while the variety ruforubraporus has pinkish-red pores.